Nick Ahmed Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.86 team ERA that ranks sixth across all league pitching staffs.
+- The Padres' 3.87 team ERA ranks sixth among all MLB pitching staffs.

-- Padres pitchers combine to give up 127 home runs (1.1 per game), the eighth-fewest in the league.
+- Padres pitchers combine to surrender the ninth-fewest home runs in baseball (129 total, 1.1 per game).

-- In his last time out on Sunday, the lefty tossed five innings against the Los Angeles Dodgers, giving up three earned runs while surrendering four hits.
+- In his most recent appearance on Sunday, the left-hander tossed three innings against the Los Angeles Dodgers, giving up six earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.